-o 1/0 cv 110/mer specifications for Service
+C-1/C-3: Provider Specifications for Service

 Service Type: Other Service

 Service Name: Host Home

-Provider Category:
+Provider Category: Agency

-Agency

-Provider Type
+Provider Type:

 Supported Living Provider

+Provider Qualifications

+License (specify):

+Certificate (specify):

+DDS Provider Certification Review per DDS Policy

 Provider should be enrolled to provide services through DDS/DHCF and have a current Medicaid agreement.
 Also, they may be required to maintain a human care agreement with DDS for the provision of residential services.
 Owner-operators shall complete training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics determined by DDS, and in accordance with DDS published guidance within one year from the date the waiver application becomes effective for current providers and prior to any new waiver provider becoming approved to initiate services.